humorless/invistron/content/product/bc417143b-girn-e4-qualcomm-csr-1665577.md

 - Operating Temperature
 - Package / Case
 right-cols:
-- Select All
+- Description
-- RF/IF and RFID
+- RF/IF and RFID , RF Transceiver ICs
 - Qualcomm
 - BlueCore®
 - Not For New Designs